Pleasanton's Civic Arts Stage Company is producing a musical version of "Puss in Boots," that beloved old fairy tale about a cat who lived in a boot.

 If you are as culturally deprived as I, the only ways you can find out the details are to read the story or go to the play by local playwright Katge Hawley, with music by Chris Houston, another local, which opens Friday in Pleasanton's Amador Theater, 1155 Santa Rita Road.

 The show has a local touch in many ways, from the cast to the fact that the role of the queen was written especially for returning guest actress Paula Wujek, a familiar comic performer to area audiences.
-The
+The other guest performed in David Moore, who plays dual roles -- the snooty Prime Minister Pratt and the evil wizard Kazaam.

 The cast includes more than 70 local actors, "mostly kids aged 6 and up," said director Rebecca Ennals, who is also returning to the Pleasanton company.
 Others working to stage the play include Katie O'Bryon, company choreographer, set and lighting designer Steve Mannshardt, sound designer Ryan Lee Short, music director Angela Zullinger and costume designer Sophia Thorsen.